uasolo/easyNet_data/documentation/Simple model.md

 where as it was for `lc_uc_connection` a sparse connection is established.
 In this case we don't need to worry about conversions since source and target representations coincide.
 Unit "A" is connected to itself with a link that multiplies its input by the value of the  `uc_loop::excitation` parameter, and is connected to "B" and "C" with a link parametrised by `uc_loop::inhibition`, and the same rules hold for every node.
 We can change the default values of those two parameters either by editing the  parameter file and reloading it or directly as follows:

 	(mini_uc parameters) set uc_loop::inhibition -0.3

+## Activating more units

+So far we have been able to activate one `lc_layer` unit at a time.
+This is because we made use of conversion `((lc2uc_df column_rep lower_case keyed_representation) conversion_key)`, which contains only rules to map one character to its corresponding key.
+Now we would like to be able to activate more than a unit of the input layer at the same time.
+We will show two approaches to that, one involving the definition of ad hoc patterns and conversions, another involving the definition of a more general conversion rule.

+### Defining new patterns
+Suppose we want to be able to use the string "all" to denote all the units in `lc_layer`.
+In other words, we would like to be able to activate all input units by writing:

+	mini_trial step stimulus=all duration=5
+Using the current script, this command is legal but it will produce no activation, since "all" translates to <0, 0, 0>, while we would like it to be <1, 1, 1>.
+The way to achieve this involves three steps.
+First we define two patterns, one is the string "all", the other is <1, 1, 1>.
+Then we define a new conversion whose only rule maps "all" to <1, 1, 1>.
+Finally we register this extra conversion as an alternative or "fall-back" to the main conversion `((lc2uc_df column_rep lower_case keyed_representation) conversion_key)` used to map input strings to keys.
+The syntax for the first step is:

+	create pattern all_string
+	all_string set (lc2uc_df column_rep lower_case string_representation) all

+	create pattern all_keyed
+	all_keyed set (lc2uc_df column_rep lower_case keyed_representation) a b c
+The syntax above reflects the fact that pattern values, like "all", have no meaning without specifying a representation.
+The second step is as follows:

+	create manual_conversion extras
+	extras set_auto_use 0
+	extras set_source (lc2uc_df column_rep lower_case string_representation)
+	extras set_target (lc2uc_df column_rep lower_case keyed_representation)
+	extras add all_string all_keyed
+Finally we add `extras` as fall back to the conversion between `(lc2uc_df column_rep lower_case string_representation)` and `(lc2uc_df column_rep lower_case keyed_representation)`, meaning that in case the main conversion does not find a way to convert an string pattern to a key then the rules in  `extras` should be looked up.

+	((lc2uc_df column_rep lower_case keyed_representation) find_conversion (lc2uc_df column_rep lower_case string_representation)) add_fallback extras